-High-priority recommended strategies are summarized in Table 1.
-It is recommended that the Emphasis Area teams focus initially on implementing these high-priority recommended strategies in coordination with other safety partners and stakeholders.
-Opportunities to advance lower-priority recommended strategies should also be undertaken as resources, funding, and time permit.
+High-priority recommended strategies, organized by Safe System element, are summarized in Table 1.
+It is recommended that the Emphasis Area teams initially focus on implementing the high-priority strategies in coordination with other safety partners and stakeholders.
+Opportunities to advance lower-priority recommended strategies should also be pursued as resources, funding, and time permit.
+These recommended strategies, once implemented, are anticipated to significantly reduce crash-related fatalities and serious injuries, working towards the vision of everyone arriving safely home every day.